sarahhaedrich/Big-shark/final.md

 # Error

   Originally, I hoped to make use of the "tidycensus" package built for R Studio.
 I originally read in the data from the American Community Surveys using the "get_acs" function after acquiring a CENSUS API key.
 However, I ran into a serious issue when I tried to interpret the column names.
-I compared data downloaded directly from the American Fact Finder website with the data downloaded with the get_acs function using the meta

-  data to interpret column names.
+I compared data downloaded directly from the American Fact Finder website with the data downloaded with the get_acs function using the metadata to interpret column names.
 When I compared what should have been identical columns, the data did not match.
 I therefore decided to bypass the use of the get_acs function.
 Instead, I used the data direclty downloaded from the American Fact Finder website and uploaded the data into R Studio using the "read_csv" function.
 In my script, I have included my attempt at using the "get_acs" function, however, I have hashtagged the code so the code will not run in the app.
 I would also add that when I did use the "get_acs" function, the runtime was approximately 3-5 minutes to get the app up and running.
 When I downloaded the data onto my desktop, and used the "read_csv" file, my run time decreased to around 1 minute.
 Therefore, for my project, I believe uploaded the data using "read_csv" works better.